Idean/sonar-swift/README.md

 ####0.3.0
 - SonarQube 6 support.
 Important : will work with SonarQube 5.x and above only.
 Will not work anymore with SonarQube 4.5.x anymore.
 - SwiftLint 0.13.1 support (49 rules now).
+- Desactivation of unit tests and coverage is now allowed.
+Use **run-sonar-swift.sh -nounittests** to do it.

 ####0.2.4
 - Analysis does not fail anymore when an unkwown issue is reported by SwiftLint.
 See [issue 35](https://github.com/Backelite/sonar-swift/issues/35)